 Every year, the Foundation raises over $500,000 just to meet the status quo of service needs that are not funded by healthcare government dollars.
-This is mainly accomplished through a Walk for Alzheimer’s, a golf tournament, an annual campaign, and memorial, private and corporate donations.
+This is mainly accomplished through a Walk for Alzheimer’s, a golf tournament, an annual campaign, as well as memorial, private, and corporate donations.

 The Society plays a strong advocacy role for persons living with dementia, caregivers, and families.
 We also offer many education and training sessions for both informal and formal caregivers and the public at large.

-There are over 10,500 persons living with a dementia in the Niagara Region and statistics show that for each person living with dementia there up to 10 others who may be impacted by the diagnosis.
-Last year, the Society saw almost 2,000 new client referrals and had 12,682 total attendance at programs.
+There are over 11,099 persons living with a dementia in the Niagara Region and statistics show that for each person living with dementia there up to 10 others who may be impacted by the diagnosis.

 Social isolation has been linked to adverse health effects, including dementia, increased risk for hospital readmission and increased risk of falls.
 One study found that lonely seniors have a 59% higher risk of physical and mental health decline, and a 45% greater risk of death.